Shipyard-Studio/wristables/README.md

 ## Wristables NFT

 ERC721 contract with 9999 unique tokens.
-    (first drop is 999, total supply is 9999, will be released in increments of 999 or more).
+    (first drop is 999, total supply is 9999, the rest will be released in increments of 999 or more).
     Contract is designed to use the counters library instead of ERC721Enumerable for gas savings

 Contract is upgradeable using the minimal proxy pattern.